eclipse-iceoryx/iceoryx/iceoryx_examples/ice_access_control/README.md

 iox::popo::Subscriber<RadarObject> subscriber({"Radar", "FrontLeft", "Object"});
 ```

-When creating and requesting a publisher RouDi will answer with an error, as there is no write access.
-Hence, an error will be printed and the cheeky app will stop.
+When creating and requesting a publisher, RouDi will answer with an error, as there is no write access.
+Hence,
+an error will be printed and the cheeky app will stop.

 <!--[geoffrey][iceoryx_examples/ice_access_control/iox_cheeky_app.cpp][publisher]-->
 ```cpp